NorthOC/thefriendlyskies.github.io/content/article/air-india-flight-171.md

 - **Portugal:** 7
 - **Canada:** 1

 Among the passengers was former Gujarat Chief Minister Vijay Rupani.
-His condition is currently unconfirmed.
+He is believed to have passed away.

 ## Emergency Response

 Firefighters, paramedics, the CISF, and Indian Army personnel responded rapidly.
 The area was sealed off and flight operations at Ahmedabad Airport were suspended.
 A military hospital has been placed on standby.

-{{< img src="/12062025/1.jpg" id="i\_plane" caption="Masakatsu Ukon / Wikimedia" alt="The remaining hull of AI171, crashed near Ahmedabad Intl Airport, shortly after it">}}

 ## Investigation and Early Indicators

 India's Aircraft Accident Investigation Bureau (AAIB) and the Directorate General of Civil Aviation (DGCA) have launched full investigations.
 Initial reports indicate the crash occurred under clear weather conditions.
 The aircraft “began to plunge at 475 feet per minute” before impact (from flight data).
 The aircraft was also heavily fuelled for its long-haul journey, intensifying the post-crash fire.

 Aviation analysts have noted that flight data monitoring on the 787 is extensive and should provide clear insights once the flight recorders are recovered.

+{{< img src="/12062025/4.jpg" id="i\_plane" caption="Ministry of Home Affairs / Wikimedia" alt="Shri Amit Shah visits the crash site of Air India Flight 171.">}}

 ## Global Reactions